 In this course you will be given a homework assignment every night, periodic quizzes, and a test every unit.
 The homework assignments are due the following class day, as listed on the course assignment schedule.
-The guizzes will generally take about 20 minutes and be worth 20 points each, over material covered the previous week.
+The quizzes will generally take about 20 minutes and be worth 20 points each, over material covered the previous week.
 The tests are not cumulative in the sense that you will see questions directly from previous units, but statistics especially is a cumulative discipline so you will need to apply knowledge from previous units to help solve new problems.
 There will also be a final project and poster presentation.
-The project is due on Friday, December 8, 2023, and the poster session will take place on Monday, December 18, 2023.
+The project is due on Friday, May 3, 2024, and the poster session will take place on Monday, May 6, 2023.

+Grading Scheme

-Grading Scheme:
+Grading Scheme: Letter grades are determined by the following

 Your grade in this course will be determined by scale:

 the following percentage values.
 93-100 А

 Tests - 40% 90-92 A-

 Final Project - 25% 87-89 B+

 Quizzes - 25% 83-86 В

 Homework assignments - 10% 80-82 B-

 77-79 C+

 73-76 С

 70-72 C-

 69 and below D